What is incontinence?

 A weak and overextended bladder muscle that is unable to contract is another common cause.
 This can in turn be caused by factors such as diabetic sensory neuropathy, herniated discs or spinal stenosis.

 Common symptoms when dealing with overflow urinary incontinence are dribbles, an overactive bladder and a bladder that has low elasticity.
 Pain may not always be present, but the amount of urine retained should be significantly more than the normal bladder capacity that is 300-600 ml.

 Risk factors include certain types of medications, benign prostatic enlargement, prolapse and nerve damage.

 Several muscles and nerves work together to enable urinary continence and effective control of the emptying of the bladder.
 Damage to the brain, the spinal cord or the nerves as a result of trauma or illness can affect the way the brain and bladder communicate.
-This results in an inability to control the bladder and as a result, empty it completely.
-Urinary incontinence could therefore appear at illnesses like stroke, dementia, and Multiple Sclerosis or Parkinson’s disease.
+This results in an inability to control the bladder, symptoms could include urinary urgency, urine leakage, but also bladder emptying difficulties.
+Urinary incontinence could therefore appear in illnesses like stroke, Multiple Sclerosis or Parkinson's disease.

 Post micturition dribble is the involuntary loss of urine immediately after one has finished passing urine, usually after leaving the toilet in men, or after rising from the toilet in women.
 This happens if there is any urine remaining in the urethra after urinating.
 The problem is more common for men, but it can also affect women who have poor muscle support for the urethra.